 This morning I found an email in my inbox from Christopher M. Caira, an attorney claiming to represent comic book artist Brian Bolland.
-The return email address along with his signature shows that he is from the Chicago law firm Klafter & Burke.
-Their website shows that they specialize in real estate and taxes.
+The return email address, along with his signature, shows that he is from the Chicago law firm Klafter & Burke.
+Their website shows they specialize in real estate and taxes.

 Evidently, they are expanding their legal scope into the lucrative world of comic book convention commissioned sketch law.

-His comments were automatically held for moderation because WordPress misidentified them as spam.
+I automatically held his comments for moderation because WordPress misidentified them as spam.
 He attempted to post numerous links within his comments.
 I have WordPress configured to identify any comment with two or more links to be spam.

 This all stems from a post I made on my blog almost two months ago concerning a commissioned sketch Brian Bolland did for a fan at the 2007 New York Comicon.
 I found the sketch while looking for photos from the convention.
 The fan (also named Brian) wrote that he paid $150 for it.

 The sketch measured approximately 3 by 4 inches.

 I believed Brian Bolland overcharged the fan for the sketch.
 In fact, I wrote that he “ripped off” the fan.

 Evidently, Brian Bolland Googled himself last week and found my post.
 He twice responded to what I wrote.
 His comments seemed good-natured and not the least bit snarky.
 It seemed that he was admitting that he overcharged the fan for the commission.
 He wrote, “I feel particularly upset that I’ve shafted a fellow Brian.”